daizoru/node-evolve/README.md

 ## Examples

-Please see the /examples dir for cool examples.

-For instance:
+Please browse the [examples](http://github.com/daizoru/node-evolve/examples/"quickstart") for a comprehensive tour of features and possible use cases.

-### Replicator
+### Self-replicating "bacteria"

     $ examples/bacteria.coffee